google/deepvariant/docs/deepvariant-details.md

   --min-cpu-platform "Intel Skylake"
 ```

-NOTE: Having an instance up and running could cost you.
-Remember to delete the
+NOTE: Be sure to manage instances efficiently.
+Remember to delete the instances
-instances you're not using.
+you're not using.
 You can find the instances at:
 https://console.cloud.google.com/compute/instances?project=YOUR_PROJECT

 [exome case study]: deepvariant-exome-case-study.md